MDecker-MobileComputing/TypeScript_Grundlagen/README.md

 ````
     tsc Variablen.ts
 ````
-If no syntax errors are found this will produce a file named `Variablen.js`.
+If no syntax errors are found, then this will produce a file named `Variablen.js`.

 This file can then be executed as follows:
 ````